How To Iron Silk Saree - A Complete Guide

 Once you have finished ironing the saree, hang it up immediately.
 Do not fold it or store it in a drawer as this can cause wrinkles.
 Hang the saree on a hanger or a saree stand to keep it looking fresh and wrinkle-free.
 You do not want your timeless pure Kanjivaram silk saree hanging in scorching sunlight.

-Learning how to iron silk sarees requires a delicate touch and careful attention to detail.
+Learning how to iron a silk saree requires a delicate touch and careful attention to detail.
 Always check the fabric label for any specific instructions and use the lowest heat setting possible.
 Remember to use a pressing motion and avoid moving the iron back and forth.
 By following these steps, you can keep your latest pure silk sarees looking new and beautiful for years to come.